ArduPilot/ardupilot_wiki/common/source/docs/common-cheerson-cxof.rst

 [copywiki destination="copter"]

-The Cheerson CX-OF optical flow sensor is a leightweight and low cost optical flow sensor which can be used to improve horizontal position control especially in GPS denied environments.
+The Cheerson CX-OF optical flow sensor is a lightweight and low cost optical flow sensor which can be used to improve horizontal position control especially in GPS denied environments.

 ..  youtube:: SSISkG58cDk
     :width: 100%

 .. warning::

-   Support for this sensor will be included in Copter-3.7 (and higher)
+   Support for this sensor will be included in Copter-3.6.4 (and higher)

 Where to Buy
 ------------